What is a Salvation Army officer?

 - Mission and Ministry Formation: Our focus is upon engaging with a variety of mission and ministry opportunities and contexts to apply learning in practice.
 Though it is a learning environment, the opportunities for mission and ministry are in real settings and will be a key element of training.

-If you have a growing sense that God is calling you into full-time ministry or feel led to serve him in some way, contact us on:
+If you have a sense that God is calling you into full-time ministry or feel led to serve him in some way, please reach out and contact us on:

 P: +61 3 9847 5400